Prarthna-design/Geo-Mapping/README.md

 All needed files to run html and Javascripts were added by adding extensions to VS.

 Step 1 visulize and earthquake data set from website

+The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
+Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) for data set used in this challenge